 Got kids?
 Grandkids?
-Nieces, nephews, cousins, Godchildren, friends with little ones or anything in between?
-Then you have an idea about outside play.
-You know it’s important, you know it’s fun, but you also know it can be difficult…weather being a huge factor.
+Nieces, nephews, cousins, Godchildren, friends with little ones, or anything in between?
+Then you have an idea about the outside play.
+You know it’s important, you know it’s fun, but you also know it can be difficult…the weather is a huge factor.
 But do we understand just how heavy an impact it has on our children’s lives?

 The world can be an uneasy place, especially for parents releasing their children into it.
 With so many external, uncontrollable factors to consider, number one, of course, being safety.
 Can we see them, contact them?
 Is the area they are in safe from people, traffic, pollution, drugs?
 We know we cannot wrap them up in bubble wrap but if we only have one job, it is ultimately to keep our children safe.
 So how do we move forward and provide our children with the freedom of unstructured play while keeping them safe?

-Mom/parents groups are now common, log onto facebook or connect with your local community to find other families with similar views.
+Mom/parent groups are now common, log onto Facebook, or connect with your local community to find other families with similar views.
 Build a relationship, get together regularly, maybe even trade supervision, allowing you to maintain the obligations that so often pull us inside and away from play but allowing your child to play safely and supervised.

-Check in with your local rec center, many now offer outdoor programming year round and for all ages, these program are typically accredited and well supervised by professionals.
+Check-in with your local rec center, many now offer outdoor programming year-round and for all ages, these programs are typically accredited and well supervised by professionals.

 Schedule it in!
 Not always easy but studies have shown that if we commit to something in writing/in our schedule we are much more likely to stick to it.
-And finally don’t forget about backyard play.
+And finally, don’t forget about the backyard play.